 Eurasian wolves have shorter, denser fur than their North American relatives.
 Their size varies according to region, although adults measure 30 inches (76 centimetres) at the shoulder and weigh around 70 – 130 pounds (32 – 59 kilograms), with females usually being about twenty per cent smaller than males.
 The heaviest known Eurasian wolf was killed in Romania and weighed 158 pounds (72 kilograms).

-The colour of the Eurasian Wolf ranges from white, cream, red, grey and black, sometimes with all colours combined.
-Wolves in central Europe tend to be more richly coloured than those in Northern Europe.
+The color of the Eurasian Wolf ranges from white, cream, red, grey and black, sometimes with all colors combined.
+Wolves in central Europe tend to be more richly colored than those in Northern Europe.

 Eurasian Wolf Behaviour

 Eurasian wolves are highly social animals, though due to a decline in territory, they form smaller packs than in North America.
 Social behaviour seems to vary from region to region, an example being that wolves living in the Carpathians tend to be predominantly solitary hunters.

 The Eurasian Wolf alpha male and female mate between January and March.
 Litters, usually consist of 6 pups which are born 7 weeks later in a den which has been dug among bushes or rocks.
 The male brings food back to the den, either by carrying it whole or by swallowing and then regurgitating it for the others to eat.
 As the pups grow, the mother and other members of the pack help to feed them.

 Eurasian Wolf Diet

 The diet of Eurasian wolves varies enormously throughout their ranges.
 Eurasian wolves commonly prey on medium sized ungulates like moufflon, chamois, saiga, wild boar, red deer, roe deer and livestock.
 Eurasian wolves will occasionally eat smaller prey such as frogs and hares.
 In Europe, their largest prey is the wisent, while in Asia, it is the yak.